payamparvizi/sapps-rl/Quadcopter_Environment/README.md

 This directory contains the **real-world quadcopter control environment** used to evaluate **State-Adaptive Proportional Policy Smoothing (SAPPS)** in the paper:

-**Adaptive Policy Regularization for Smooth Control in Reinforcement Learning**
+*Adaptive Policy Regularization for Smooth Control in Reinforcement Learning*

-The experiments are conducted on a **Bitcraze Crazyflie 2.1 nano quadcopter** and demonstrate the effectiveness of SAPPS in producing **smooth, stable, and hardware-safe control policies** under real-world noise, delays, and disturbances.
+Experiments are conducted on a **Bitcraze Crazyflie 2.1** nano quadcopter and demonstrate the effectiveness of SAPPS in producing **smooth, stable, and hardware-safe** control policies under real-world noise, delays, and disturbances.

 ---

 ## Overview

-While simulation benchmarks are useful for controlled evaluation, real-world robotic systems introduce additional challenges, including sensor noise, actuator delays, communication latency, and unmodeled dynamics.
+While simulation benchmarks are useful for controlled evaluation, real-world robotic systems introduce additional challenges such as sensor noise, actuator delays, communication latency, and unmodeled dynamics.
 These effects can significantly amplify high-frequency oscillations in learned policies.

-This environment formulates quadcopter hovering as a **continuous-control Markov Decision Process (MDP)** and enables training and deployment of reinforcement learning policies on physical hardware.
-It is specifically designed to evaluate whether SAPPS improves:
+This environment formulates quadcopter hovering as a **continuous-control Markov Decision Process (MDP)** and enables training and deployment of RL policies on physical hardware.
+It is designed to evaluate SAPPS's impact on:

 - control smoothness,
-- actuator efficiency, and
+- actuator efficiency
-- stability during real-world flight.
+- stability during real-world flight

 ---

 ## Hardware Platform

 - **Quadcopter**: Bitcraze Crazyflie 2.1
-- **Radio**: Crazyradio PA
+- **Radio**: Crazyradio PA (2.4 GHz USB radio)
 - **Sensor Deck**: Flow Deck v2
 - **Task**: Altitude stabilization (hovering)

-The Crazyflie platform is selected due to its widespread use in research, lightweight design, and sensitivity to control oscillations.
+The Crazyflie platform is chosen for its widespread use in research, lightweight design, and sensitivity to control oscillations.

 ---